bharigopan/prisoners-dilemma-executed-successfully/README.md

 - **Prober**: Starts by playing D, C, C on the first three moves.
 If the opponent cooperates on the second and third moves, it defects forever.
 Otherwise, it plays Tit-for-Tat.
 - **Alternate**: Alternates between cooperation and defection, starting with cooperation.

-After each tournament, average scores per move for each strategy combination is calculated and presented in table format and score distributions for each strategy are plotted.
+After each tournament, the simulator calculates the average scores per move for each strategy combination and presents them in a table format.
+Additionally, it generates a box plot to visualize the score distribution for each strategy.

 ## License
 This code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

 ## Usage
 To run the simulation, ensure that Python is installed on your computer along with the required dependencies.
-Execute the `prisoner_dilemma_simulator.py` script with the desired simulation parameters.
+Execute the `main.py` script with the desired simulation parameters.

 ### Parameters
+You can customize the simulation parameters by modifying the `config.py` file.
+The available parameters are:
-- `selected_strategy_names`: List of strategy names to include in the simulation (default: 'Tit for Tat', 'Always Cooperate', 'Always Defect', 'Random Choice'])
+- `selected_strategy_names`: List of strategy names to include in the simulation (default: 'Tit for Tat', 'Always Cooperate', 'Always Defect', 'Random Choice']).
-- `num_rounds`: Number of rounds to play in each game between strategies (default: 100)
+- `num_rounds`: Number of rounds to play in each game between strategies (default: 100).
-- `self_play`: Whether to include self-play matches (default: False)
+- `self_play`: Whether to include self-play matches (default: False).
-- `noise`: The probability of an agent making a mistake (default: 0.0)
+- `noise`: The probability of an agent making an erroneous action (move flip) (default: 0.0).

 ### Output
 The script will run the tournament among the selected strategies and display the following outputs:
-- Table showing the average scores per move for each strategy combination
+- Table showing the average scores per move for each strategy combination.
-- Boxplot visualizing the score distributions for each strategy, with the average score marked
+- Box plot visualizing the score distribution across strategies.

 ## Installation
-To run the Iterated Prisoner's Dilemma simulator, ensure that Python is installed on your computer, along with the necessary dependencies.
-These dependencies are specified in the `environment.yml` file.
+To run the Iterated Prisoner's Dilemma simulator, ensure that Python is installed on your computer, along with the necessary dependencies specified in `requirements.txt`.
 Clone this repository or download the files, install the necessary libraries, and execute the simulation script within your Python environment with desired arguments.